Examinations and assessments

 Test: An item of assessment, like an examination but scheduled during the course.
 Tests are usually conducted by the school responsible for the course; a mid-course test for a two-trimester course may be scheduled during an official examination period if arranged by the faculty.

-If you are late for, or miss an exam, go to your Faculty office immediately.
-There are special procedures in this case.
+If you are late to, or miss an exam, go to your faculty office immediately.

 Exam results are provided on myVictoria and are added as they become available.
 This is variable depending on the trimester and the individual.
 For example, if you have applied for an aegrotat, your grade will take a lot longer.
 Exam results are not posted out to you.